Dual Degree: MA in Museum Studies and African and African-American Studies

 |7.
 Final Project or Thesis|

-Students completing the joint degree program are required to defend either a final project or thesis in their final semester.
+Students completing the dual-degree program are required to defend either a final project or thesis in their final semester.
 The student should consult with their African & African-American Studies and Museum Studies faculty advisors to identify a project or thesis topic that effectively incorporates both areas of study.
 Faculty advisors from both programs will oversee and evaluate the project or thesis.
 Students who choose to complete a thesis must enroll in 3 credit hours of AAAS 899 in their final semester in lieu of an elective course.
-Students who choose to complete a final project will take 15 credit hours of joint degree electives as described above.
+Students who choose to complete a final project will take 15 credit hours of dual degree electives as described above.

-Each student will successfully defend their final project or thesis as their final master's examination.
+Each student will successfully defend their final project or thesis as their master's examination.
 The final exam committee, chosen by the student, must have at least four members; at least two from the Museum Studies area and at least two from the African & African-American Studies area.

 If a student decides to complete only the MUSE M.A. or AAAS M.A. and withdraw from the other program, they must complete all requirements for the stand-alone degree.